jserc/burial-mound-volume-tool/README.md

 1. ~~Replace initial 4 clicks with popup prompts and add instruction and examples within the popups.~~ 16/09/18 Complete
 2. Get the export to .csv function working consistantly - 16/09/18: inconsistantly working in some cases
 3. ~~Get a photo upload function working properly (either automatically cycle through photos and save .CSV with the same name if mound photos have a unique ID or allow user to select photos individually and choose output name).
 Naming of photos will be fixed as part of this process.~~  16/09/18 Complete
-4. Build all postprocessing data calculations for mound volume in (rather then relying on postprocessing data in excel)<br />
+4. Build all postprocessing data calculations for mound volume in (rather then relying on postprocessing data manually)<br />
 	i. ~~Importing CSV en-mass import macro~~  16/09/18 Complete <br />
 	ii ~~Populate data summary macro~~  16/09/18 Complete <br />
-	iii.
-Use Linest to calculate polynomial coefficients of a trendline of the xy data.
-(TO BE ADDED IN SPREADSHEET VERY SOON)<br />
+	iii. ~~Use Linest to calculate polynomial coefficients of a trendline of the xy data.~~ 18/09/18 Complete <br />
 	iv.
 Use cylindrical shells method to estimate volume of mound.
 (TO BE ADDED IN SPREADSHEET VERY SOON) <br />
 	iv ~~Refresh data macro~~  16/09/18 Complete <br />
+	v.
+Erosion volume calculations to be added <br />

 ## To do list (testing)

 1. ~~Check works with different browsers~~  16/09/18 Complete <br />
 2. Do comparison test with mounds modelled from 0.5m or less LIDAR data so we can estimate margin of error.
 Calculate exact volume using GRASS.
+3. ~~create test image for confirmation of output calibration~~ 18/09/18 Complete

 ## Built With